 CEO of GoodFuels, Dirk Kronemijer, added: “Over the last five years, GoodFuels has laid out a clear pathway for the use of biofuels in the shipping sector.
 Together with partners such as Boskalis Loodswezen, Port of Rotterdam, Norden, Jan de Nul and its portfolio of GoodShipping A-Brand clients we have shown that these fuels will play an essential role in making shipping more sustainable.
-Crucially, the next step is to scale up the processes without making any concessions in terms of the sustainability of the feedstocks used.
-BTG’s initiative meets all the success criteria, and we are very proud to work together with BTG to introduce this highly significant innovative technology in the Netherlands.”
+Crucially, the next step is to scale up the processes without making any concessions in terms of the sustainability of the feedstocks used."

 The intended location for the new pilot plant is “as close to home as possible”, explains Venendaal.
 “As was the case with BTG-BTL and Empyro, we need to have short lines of communication and be able to provide the services needed as efficiently as possible.”

 GoodFuels intends to market the pilot volumes produced to further strengthen the commercial business case.